When do I need to have a MAST permit?

 Why am I required to provide my Social Security Number (SSN)?

-RCW 26.23.150 requires that the WSLCB obtain a SSN for each MAST permit holder in order to assist in child support enforcement as required by federal law.
+RCW 26.23.150 requires that the WSLCB obtain a SSN for each MAST permit holder in order to assist in child support enforcement as required by state and federal law.
 To issue you a MAST permit, your provider needs to obtain your SSN.
 If you have any questions or concerns with this requirement, please contact the WSLCB at (360) 664-1727 or (360) 664-1728.

 What if I do not have a SSN?